jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 A big rulebook makes our rules so convoluted they become open to interpretation.
 Today, it's lawyers who benefit most.
 They interpret laws and argue for one side in a dispute, and thus have the power to decide the winner and loser.
 But big is still not automatically a Death Star.

 It became one when Industrial Age powers wanted to keep themselves in power.
-Far removed from the original industrialists, they relied on controlling existing levers of power, and not inventing new ones.
+Far removed from the original industrialists, they relied on controlling existing levers of power, instead of inventing new ones.
 They wanted the era of mass-production to never end.
 This scene from Mad Men, taking place in 1960, shows it well.

 https://www.youtube.com/watch?v=QKcneQ6N50Q&feature=youtu.be&t=50

 You can see this same conversation at a car, clothing, appliance, entertainment, cosmetic, and other once upon a time cutting edge companies.
 After the Industrial Age ended in 1969, they wanted to keep their time in the sun going.
 To do so, the juniors of this world, with no idea how their industry worked, or how to make anything new, paid for more "mad men" dark majic shows.
 And when that didn't work, a large, confusing, and ever-growing rulebook became their superweapon to defend their gates against new technology.

-Only established Industrial Age companies had the money to buy the lawyers who could interpret the rulebook in their favor.
+Only established Industrial Age companies and bureaicracies (whose leaders are often close) had the money to buy the lawyers who could interpret the rulebook in their favor.
 Henceforth, the massive rulebook of society became a Death Star to the Internet Age.
-Leaders like "junior" became Darth Blockbusters, who held back evolution for their self-interest, not caring that his antagonism made life ever unhappier on Main Street.
+Leaders like "junior" became Darth Blockbusters.

+Antagonism became their ideology, causing Main Street to live an every unhappier life.

 ## Levers of Power

-In the Industrial Age, when regular people thought of politics, they had to think of ideologies.
+In the Industrial Age, when regular people thought of politics, they first had to think of ideologies.
 This was because government policy was society's biggest lever of power.
 To have any say in what that lever did, Main Street could only support Right or Left.

 The Internet Age changes the power dynamic.
 Now when you think of politics Stargazer, you should not think of ideology, nightly news broadcasts, or what commentators think.
 You must think of of apps, websites, and electronics.
 These are the new levers of power.
 Thus, the most important political question of our time is asking "who controls mine?".